 Are work clothes tax-deductible -when your contractor clothing is tax-deductible

 After you consider the above, you can decide if you can claim for work clothes and if they are tax-deductible.
-What’s more, if they’re tax-deductible, you can also claim for cleaning, repairing or replacing these as and when the need arises.
-Furthermore, you can also claim for a laundry tax deduction each year too if you are eligible.
+What’s more, if they’re tax-deductible, you can also claim for cleaning, repairing, or replacing these as and when the need arises.
+HMRC have online advice under tax relief for employees covering uniforms, work clothing and tools.
+Furthermore, you can also claim for a laundry tax deduction each year too if you’re eligible.
 Also, there’s flat rate expenses available, depending on which industry you are in.

 If you’re self-employed, form P87 can be used to make a claim for Income Tax Relief on job expenses (for years other than the current tax year).
 Basically, you can complete this form online or call HMRC in relation to this.